radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 7. To expose all Okta attributes in the virtual view, click the ![An image showing ](Media/right-arrow3.jpg) button.

-8. If you’ve added custom attributes for groups, In the virtual view definition, navigate to oktaclient > object=groups.
+8. If you’ve added custom attributes for groups, In the virtual view definition, navigate to okta2 > object=groups.

 9. Select the groups content node.